Music of Port Harcourt: Pop

 Former street vendor Mr 2Kay was the first male afro-pop solo act signed to prominent record label Grafton Records.
 Although he released his first studio album Waterside Boy in February 2012, it was not until the release of his song, "Bubugaga" later that year, that he achieved mainstream recognition.
 In 2013, Bubugaga was remixed with vocals from UK recording artists May7ven and Moelogo.
 Following its release to UK dance clubs, Kiss FM, Capital XTRA, BBC Radio 1Xtra playlisted it.
 He was nominated in the Diaspora Artist of the Year category at the 2014 Nigeria Entertainment Awards.
 The following year, at the same awards ceremony, he won Best Collaboration of the Year for "Bad Girl Special (Remix)".
 Other seasoned pop singers from Port Harcourt are Lamili, Fortune Okwuenyia, Kessy Driz, Korkormikor, Maxi, Oba Omega, Ric Hassani, Mr Eazi, Onosz and Idahams.
 The use of online social networking platforms to display and share artistic content continues its ascending trend into the 2020s, providing more opportunities for local unsigned talents.
 One well-known example is M-Josh who has had notable guest appearances and production credits for multiple hits.
 In early 2020, he returned to the spotlight of fame through social media exposure during the onset of the COVID-19 pandemic in Nigeria, utilizing afrobeat-influenced beats and conscious lyrics to highlight the realities of political corruption and socioeconomic inequality.
 His in-studio performance of the song "Coro" went viral on the web.
-It was aired on Pararan Mock News, and accrued more than one million views on Facebook before debuting at number 62 on April 3–9 Global YouTube Music Videos Chart.
+It was aired on Pararan Mock News, and accrued more than one million views on Facebook before debuting at number 62 on 3–9 April Global YouTube Music Videos Chart.

-Nelly jazz is one of the fastest rising afro pop, afro dance and hip hop artist.
-He started his musical career awhile when he was still in the high school he was involved in musical freestyles with his friend where they would challenge who comes out the best, Nelly jazz is a genius debuting his second track after bagging froshboi best music award.